KatyHerrick/modern-react-with-redux/widgets/README.md

 ## Widgets
-A gallery of 4 widgets to demonstrate functional components and React hooks.
+A gallery of 4 widgets to demonstrate functional components with React hooks.
 - The Search widget uses the open Wikipedia API.
 Styled with SemanticUI.